dl-solarity/zkit/README.md

 #### generateCalldata()

-Generates calldata by proof for the Solidity verifier's `verifyProof()` method.
+Generates calldata by proof for the Solidity | Vyper verifier's `verifyProof()` method.

 ```typescript
 /// You can use this calldata to call the verifier contract